In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Often, clearing your web browser cache (and history and cookies) will fix this issue.
 The first step when trying to resolve this issue, then, is to clear your web browser cache.

 Regardless of what web browser you are using (i.e. Firefox, Safari, Chrome), look for the option that allows you to clear your web browser history and cache.

 For example, in Google Chrome, you can clear your browsing data by going to Menu > Settings > Advanced > Clear Browsing Data …

 (Google Chrome Browser – Clear Browsing Data)

-If you need help with the above, refer to the tutorials in this training module:
+If you need help with the above, see the tutorials in this module:

-See if this fixes the problem when you go back to using WordPress.
-If you continue to encounter the ‘Are you sure you want to do this?’ error after clearing your browsing data, then proceed to the method below.
+See if this solves the error when you go back to using WordPress.
+If you continue to experience the ‘Are you sure you want to do this?’ error after clearing your browsing data, then proceed to the method below.

 Fix Plugin Or Theme Upload Error

 Sometimes, a file or folder may have been missed when uploading plugin or theme files to your server and this can cause the ‘Are you sure you want to do this?’ error.